spiffe/spire-tutorials/k8s/oidc-vault/README.md

-# Using SPIRE and OIDC to authenticate workloads to retrieve Vault secrets
+# Using SPIRE and OIDC to Authenticate Workloads to Retrieve Vault Secrets

-This tutorial builds on the [Kubernetes Quickstart](https://spiffe.io/spire/try/getting-started-k8s/) guide to describe how a SPIRE identified workload can, using a JWT-SVID, authenticate to an HashiCorp Vault server, assume an identity, and retrieve secrets.
+This tutorial builds on the [Kubernetes Quickstart](https://spiffe.io/spire/try/getting-started-k8s/) guide to describe how a SPIRE identified workload can, using a JWT-SVID, authenticate to an HashiCorp Vault Server, assume an identity, and retrieve secrets.
 This avoids the need to spread Vault credentials.

 In this tutorial you will learn how to:

 * Deploy the OIDC Discovery Provider Service
 * Create the required DNS A record to point to the OIDC Discovery document endpoint
 * Set up a local Vault server to store secrets
-* Configure a SPIRE Server OIDC provider as an authentication method for the Vault server
+* Configure a SPIRE Server OIDC provider as an authentication method for the Vault Server
 * Test access to secrets using a SPIRE-provided identity

 ## Prerequisites